Need to clean the grout in your shower cubicle?

 BLOGGER: Paul Mitchell, Owner/Operator of Alpine Carpet & Tile Cleaning, Perth.

-Please note that this and any other tips given in our D.I.Y blog is to assist you in minimizing any discoloration or staining damage.
+Please note that this and any other tips given in our Blog, are to assist you in minimizing any discolouration or staining damage.
 Please follow instructions and measurements carefully as use of different quantities may have unintended consequences.
-These tips do not take in account individual circumstances, and we cannot be held responsible for any claim or action that may arise from using the information on this website.
+These tips do not take into account individual circumstances, and we cannot be held responsible for any claim or action that may arise from using the information on this website.